ananyaananavala/summer2024/learningGit.md

 github: open-source community where people around the globe work together on open source projects and make contributions.

+version control: version control helps, providing you clarify as to when you did it, why you did it and what the contents of the change were, open for review at any time in the future.

+github shines when we start talking about this in the collaborative sense: you and team members trying to do the same thing, even worse: on the same or adjecent files. when you do that, you need something much more capable than a simple revison history or a single person. you need the idea of keeping track of who and when they changed it but, the capability of the tool to unify these back together in what typically referred to as a merge. these action, these interleaving of you and the team members working on the same, similar, or adjacent files is hangeled adeptly by a full-fleged version control system like that of git.

+recap:
+- git is a fast and modern implementation of version control
+- git provides a history of content changes
+- git facilitates collabarative changes to files
+- git is easy to use for any type of knowleged worker

 some essential things you should be aware of:
 - repositories: a GitHub repository can be used to store a development project. it can contain folders or any type of files (html, css, javascript, documents, data, images).a gitHub repository